 Think about your target personas, or ideal audience.
 Emojis aren’t going to work for everyone.
 Some personas might see emojis as unprofessional.
 If you do use an emoji, make sure it helps to convey what you’re saying.

 Not every audience nor every email is a perfect match for an emoji.
 They should catch someone’s attention.
 But use them too often, and your emails will get deleted FAST.

 Emojis can help boost blasts.
 They’re perfect for holidays 🎄, special occasions 🎁 and exciting news 🎉.
-Just remember to provide value in your email, not just sell to the reader.
+Just remember to provide value and appreciation in your email, not just sell to the reader.

 Keep it tight and creative